 - Free attendance to events organized by BCCIC for its members while volunteering with BCCIC;

 - Opportunity to build one’s skills and CV as part of the BCCIC team;

 - Opportunity to learn more about the international development context in BC as part of a provincial network

 Duration: Initial training and evaluation period of three months.
 Upon approval, this will become an ongoing position.
 The role requires 15 – 20 hours/month.

 To apply: Please email your CV, a short (not to exceed one page) statement of interest to email@example.com

-Posting is open until closed.
+Deadline to apply is May 29 at 9:00 AM.
 Individuals will be contacted and assessed on a rolling basis.

 BCCIC is a coalition of British Columbia voluntary international development organizations and provincial branches of such organizations committed to achieving sustainable global development in a peaceful and healthy environment, with social justice, human dignity and participation for all.
 For more information on BCCIC visit http://bccic.ca/